Is laser hair removal safe?

 - Is at-home IPL hair removal safe?

-Laser hair removal effectively removes unwanted hair.
-In a process called photothermolysis, the laser light absorbed by the melanin in the hair thermally destroys the hair follicle and its bulb.
+Laser hair removal effectively eliminates unwanted hair.
+In a process called laser photothermolysis, the light from the laser, absorbed by the melanin in the hair, thermally destroys the hair follicle and its bulb.
 The best results are achieved when the hair is in the active growth phase (anagen).

-To permanently get rid of hair, a series of treatments is necessary.
-Key to the safety and effectiveness of hair removal is taking into account factors such as:
+To permanently get rid of hair, it is necessary to undergo a series of treatments.
+Key factors for the safety and effectiveness of hair removal include:

 - choosing the appropriate type of laser, tailored to the skin tone and hair color (e.g., diode lasers, alexandrite lasers, Nd:YAG),